foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

    .. image:: /img/lab11_steps_5.png
         :alt: smarthome system

-7. Click “ADD” to go to DATASOURCE page and fill up the forms.
+7. Click "ADD" to go to DATASOURCE page and fill up the forms.

   a) TYPE: Choose AWS IoT.
   b) NAME: Name is aws.